What are the indicators of insolvency?

 - Inability to produce timely and accurate financial information to display the company’s trading performance and financial position, and make reliable forecasts.
 These indicators which came the ASIC v Plymin are relied upon to guide potential defendants (i.e. company directors) and their professional advisers about indicators of corporate insolvency.
 No single indicator is determinate of a finding of insolvency but in the Water Wheel case the Court found that all the indicators of insolvency were proven by the Plaintiff (ASIC) to have occurred.
 Engage a professional before it is only the elephant that is left.

 Michael’s insights are drawn directly from working with and in SMBs in senior finance roles for the last 25 years.
-Michael has extensive experience with bullies in the workplace.
-If you need practical advice or assistance with dealing with a difficult individual in your business, whether that be you or someone else in your team, then reach out; you will be glad you did.
+If you need practical advice or assistance when dealing with these indicators of business insolvency, then reach out; you will be glad you did.